Klumhru/lpngd-boilerplate/README.md

 This is a simple Linux Nginx Gunicorn Django boilerplate Vagrant setup.

+Quite a bit of django/gunicorn/nginx knowledge is assumed here as this is simply a project I made to save me some work when setting up new django projects.

+Feel free to post issues and pull requests.

 # Installation

 Start by cloning and removing the git binding